ad4mvojtech/efd/README.md

 - [Portfolio](02-first-impression/index-draft-draft.md)  <!-- Add helpful hint as to what kind of file or destination is here. -->
 -  [ArtStation](https://www.artstation.com/roku)

-## Other required tasks for this english class
+## other required tasks for this english class

 - [Draft content](02-first-impression/index-draft.md)
 - [A one word "ok" final](01-one-word/index.md)
 - [A one word "ok" revision](01-one-word/revision.md)
 - [A one word "ok" draft](01-one-word/draft.md)

+  ## thank you for visiting!